- Buying or Renting

 - You'll be contacted by one of our mortgage specialists who will provide details about the loan and interest rate available to you, let you know if any additional documents are needed, and answer any questions you have.

 - Within 3 days of submitting your application, you'll receive a Welcome Package that includes various legal disclosures, including but not limited to “a Good Faith Estimate and Truth in Lending Statement” which you should review carefully.

 - Your mortgage specialist will confirm receipt of the disclosure package, collect the upfront appraisal and credit report fees and confirm that you are ready to proceed with the transaction.

 - As part of our program, first time homebuyers will be required to complete a 30-60 minute online course prepared by the FDIC.
 This presentation is designed to provide you with information about all costs associated with home ownership and basic financial management.
-This is only applicable if you select our FTHB product.
+This is only applicable on certain products.

-- Once we have all the documents and information, your application will be reviewed and a credit decision will be made.
+- Once we have the required documents and information, your application will be reviewed and a credit decision will be made.

 - The property appraiser will provide you with a copy of the appraisal report at least three days prior to your loan closing.

 - Just to make sure there are no surprises at closing, our mortgage specialist will contact you a few days before closing to review your final fees, loan amount, first payment date, etc.